 This is a troubling little passage, and it doesn't seem to get much better when you start digging - at least not at first.
-Most preachers I believe note the unease, the discomfort, and move quickly to the closing line without recognizing or acknowledging the difficulties.
-To do so, however, does this excerpt from Matthew's gospel a great disservice, and too easily misses the message of grace.
+I suspect most preachers are aware of the unease and the discomfort in the pews, and so move quickly to the closing line without recognizing or acknowledging the difficulties.
+To do so, however, does a great disservice to this excerpt from Matthew's gospel and too easily misses the message of grace.
 So let's dig a lot deeper and see if you can recognize that message of grace with me.

-At first hearing, this is definitely an uncomfortable passage.
-Some words come readily to mind to describe it including harsh, rule-based, exclusive, and elitist.
+To be sure ... at first hearing this is definitely an uncomfortable passage.
+Some words come readily to mind to describe the attitudes in the text, including harsh, rule-based, exclusive, and elitist.
 The harshness derives from an apparent coldness implied by the procedural or polity nature of the instructions, escalating a problem until there seems to be an irresolvable conflict.
 The apparent call to shunning seems to convey a disturbing sense of exclusion, capable of dropping people who do not fit in or "toe the line."
 The promise of power to convict or pardon people of sins carries with it a powerful sense of elitism, of identifying some with control over others.

 All too sadly, many if not most people outside the Christian church view the church as exhibiting these very characteristics.
-Talk to people who do not attend church and you will hear if not these negative words of elitism, exclusiveness, or judgmental then you will likely hear descriptions or even accusations that are similar in nature.
+Talk to people who do not attend church and you will hear if not these negative words of elitism, exclusiveness, or judgmentalism then you will likely hear descriptions or even accusations that are similar in nature.
 Part of the reason for this is that for many years in the recent past, and by much of the modern church as well, these characteristics do reflect attitudes and behaviours held and practiced by Christian faithful.
-A strong and well-defined declaration of who is "in" and who is "out" is echoed by significant branches of the church.
+A strong and welldefined declaration of who is "in" and who is "out" is echoed by significant branches of the church.
 Rules and procedures for defining how others should be treated are sometimes very open and clear, other times much more subtle but no less powerfully enforced.